ykurata/FSJS-techdegree-project-10/README.md

 ## How to run this project

-* Open a terminal or command window, abd clone the repository using `git clone https://github.com/ykurata/FSJS-techdegree-project-10.git`
+* Open a terminal or command window, and clone the repository using `git clone https://github.com/ykurata/FSJS-techdegree-project-10.git`

 * Backend (api)
   * Go to api directory and install all dependecies by `npm install`